 “I graduated into the ‘real world’ and found that the structure we were striving toward in WCE was the very structure found in industry,” he adds.
 “It was a considerable shock when I returned to Michigan Tech in order to teach—and found WCE had become an engineering company, composed entirely of students, only five years later.”

 I watch the final presentation of a student who has been in WCE for four semesters and heading off to the “real world” now.
 There is no comparison to the student he was before WCE.
 He is older, wiser and more experienced.
-He has worked in a team and led a team himself.
+He has worked on a team and led a team himself.
 He is ready to make his mark on the world.
-This is the Wireless Communications Enterprise.

 Actually, it was Star Trek.
 Some friends got me watching it in high school and my hero was Geordi LaForge (the chief engineer on the Enterprise).
 I don’t know that I expected “real” engineering to be like a day in deep space, but I loved the technology and problem solving.
 I first came to Michigan Tech as a budding chemical engineer, but realized that I liked playing with computers more than chemistry and switched into electrical and computer engineering.
 It’s a field that I enjoy and is constantly changing.